Justin Lawrence (Canadian football)

-Justin Lawrence (born March 14, 1996) is a professional Canadian football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Justin Lawrence (born March 14, 1996) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Lawrence played U Sports football for the Alberta Golden Bears from 2014 to 2017.

 Professional career

 Calgary Stampeders

-Lawrence was drafted in the fifth round, 39th overall, by the Calgary Stampeders in the 2018 CFL Draft and signed with the team on May 14, 2018.
+Lawrence was drafted in the fifth round, 39th overall, by the Calgary Stampeders in the 2018 CFL draft and signed with the team on May 14, 2018.
 He dressed in his first professional game in the team's 2018 season opener on June 16, 2018 against the Hamilton Tiger-Cats.
 He dressed in six regular season games in 2018 and was on the practice roster when the Calgary Stampeders won the 106th Grey Cup.

 In the 2019 season, Lawrence dressed in all 18 regular season games where he started six games at centre and one game at left guard.
 He also played in his first post-season game which was a West Semi-Final loss to the Winnipeg Blue Bombers.
 After the season, on December 5, 2019, he signed a two-year extension with the Stampeders.
 He became a free agent upon the expiry of his contract on February 8, 2022.